locka99/opcua/docs/testing.md

 ```

 The idea is to test the Rust `simple-client` against the Node OPC UA server to ensure it works.
 Or
-test the Rust `simple-server` by connecting to it with the Nod OPC UA client.
+test the Rust `simple-server` by connecting to it with the Node OPC UA client.

 The Open62541 only has a very basic client implementation so far.
-It requires a C compiler
+It requires a C compiler and CMake.
-and CMake.
 Basic setup instructions:

 ```
 cd opcua/open62541